Ruggedman

 Michael Ugochukwu Stephens, known professionally as Ruggedman, is a Nigerian rapper from Ohafia, Nigeria.

 Career

 A graduate of political science from Lagos State University, Ọ̀jọ́.
 Ruggedman started exploring music in 1999.
 He produced his own songs and released two well-received tracks in 1999.
 His albums are all released on his personal label, Rugged Records.

 Ruggedman's record label, Rugged Records, signed its first act, singer MBRYO, in September 2012.
 MBRYO was featured on Ruggedman's "Ruggedy Baba pt 2″, produced by Blaize Beatz.
 Money Making Music, Ruggedman's 2012 album, is a collaboration with MBRYO serving as a promotion for the artist.
 The album also had guest appearances by Terry G and Funbi.

 Ruggedman hosted the Star Quest Reality TV Talent Show in 2009, 2010, and 2011.

-Controversies

-In 2002, Ruggedman released the song "Ehen" featuring Nomoreloss.
-The song, which was directed at then established acts in the Nigeria music industry, criticised Eedris Abdulkareem, Black Reverendz, Maintain and Rasqui for their apparent lack of lyrical contents or originality in their songs.